Luthey-Schulten-Lab/Minimal_Cell/RDME_gCME_ODE/program/README.txt

 Guide to hybrid RDME program files

 MinCell_RDME_CME_ODE.ipynb: Jupyter notebook that executes the hybrid simulation.
 The notebook will run when opened and simply "Restart and Run All".
+The results get saved in ../simulations/ and there is an option to name the sim folder that will be created at the top of the notebook.

 defLipCentNucTransMetRxns_polysomes.py: Defines metabolic reactions for ODE part of the simulation